scottiiiOnTheSide/Portfolio_dev/devNotes.md

 ## Portfolio Site - Development Version

+#04.
+01. 2023

+@0200 To Do Next
+	  - Desktop and Tablet Styling
+	  - TBD section for Projects and Videos
+	  ?!
+Gotta figure out a solution to the landscape scrolling...

+@0145 scrolling is now horizontal :D

+@0130 Fixed sizing of elements when imageview rotated, looks perfect.
+	  Also removed the body.overflow = hidden from the gallery, and all the menus look / work fine.

+	  However! new issue of the gallery behind imageview still being visible, causing scrolling down to see it behind the imageview to be possible.
+	  Unsure of possible fix right now ...
+	  Also, need to fix currentImageCount when going backwards (fixed) ✔️

 #03.
 31. 2023
 @1800
 	Otherwise, imageView more or less complete
-	- need to change the info text line spacing for mobile
+	- need to change the info text line spacing for mobile ✔️
-	- would like to change the image sliding direction to horizontal
+	- would like to change the image sliding direction to horizontal ✔️
+	- Desktop and Tablet css styling

 	Next,
 	- implement functions and such for All Photos